isomorphisms/economics/README.md

 Whoa!
 Take a few days to ponder those numbers.
 Non-whites have ______.
 Non-homeowners have _____.
 How you like me now?___

+[ ^Whites means White Non-Hispanics.
+Non-whites includes Asians, who have more money than whites; Hispanics (even if they are white), Blacks (the lowest large group, despite some very materially successful blacks [[Ken, William, Ursula]]), Pacific Islanders, Alaskan & Aleutian, and various mainland American Indians, plus "Other Races" (Hmong, .......) ]

 http://blackboysreport.org